 What is a Pipe Sleeve?
-Its Functions and Uses
+Its Functions, Materials, and Uses

 What is a Pipe Sleeve?

 As already stated, a pipe sleeve is a protective cover to safeguard the original pipe.
-Depending on the purpose and application, A pipe sleeve can be made of various materials like Carbon steel, Cast Iron, Stainless steel, Copper, Nickel, Aluminum, PVC, Rubber, Composites, etc. Carbon steel pipe sleeves are quite common.
-They create a barrier between the main pipe and its surrounding.
+This protective shield for pipes ensures their longevity, integrity, and functionality.
+Depending on the purpose and application, A pipe sleeve can be made of various materials like Carbon steel, Cast Iron, Stainless steel, Copper, Nickel, Aluminum, PVC, Rubber, HDPE, Composites, etc. Carbon steel pipe sleeves are quite common.
+They create a barrier between the main pipe and its surroundings.
 Pipe sleeves do not restrict the thermal growth of piping and hence the thermal cycle remains unaffected.
 Refer to Fig. 1 for typical pipe sleeve applications.

 Pipe Sleeves